towc/xs/README.md

    - `+.`: and click

 empty lines are skipped

+Unrecognized commands make the program quit, which is useful when debugging up to a portion of it

+If more than 500 commands are used, the program will also quit, as it's likely you might have gotten in an infinite loop.
+You can change this limit on line 3 of the xs script.
+It will be added as an option (or as a command/variable maybe) later

 When something goes wrong, the macro history is echoed so you can see what might have gone wrong. `-` signifies exiting a macro